What are Cookie Bars?

-Place the bowl with the butter into the microwave and heat this for about one minute, maybe slightly more.
-Just heat the butter until it is melted in the bowl.
+Place the bowl with the butter into the microwave and heat this for about one minute or just until the butter is melted.

-Once your butter is melted, add in 3.4 ounces of Instant Vanilla Pudding mix into the bowl of melted butter.
+Once your butter is melted, add in 3.4 ounces of Instant Vanilla Pudding mix and two eggs.

 Once the eggs have been added to the other ingredients, add in one teaspoon of vanilla extract and one teaspoon of baking soda.

 Pour in one fourth of a cup of white, granulated sugar and three fourths of a cup of brown sugar.